vivienne-zhu/Ascension-RPG-Game/README.md

 	The final floor, 10, will have one **Boss enemy**.
 This the strongest of all enemies and can do more powerful _outrage_ attacks at lower levels of stamina.

 3. **Controls:**
-	Each character will have an _Attack, Defend,_ and _Heal_ button, and **Mages** will have an additional _Magic Atk_ button.
+	Each character will have an **Attack, Defend,** and **Heal** button, and **Mages** will have an additional **Magic Atk** button.
-	The Attack button allows you to attack the enemy of choice each turn.
-To choose an enemy to attack, click the _Attack_ button above the correstponding enemy.
-The text in the centre of the screen will update to let you know all the details of the battle!
+	>The **Attack** button allows you to attack the enemy.
+When there are multiple enemies on a floor, choose which enemy to attack by click the **Attack** button above the correstponding enemy.

 	<img width="400" alt="Screen Shot 2019-12-03 at 9 03 25 AM" src="https://user-images.githubusercontent.com/57401664/70054346-c4975900-15ad-11ea-8b2b-bcaa43ae6436.png">

+	>The text in the centre of the screen will update to let you know all the details of the battle!
-	If you choose the _Defend_ button, enemy attacks will be partially shielded and you will be _Empowered_ and have a higher attack next turn.
+	>If you choose the **Defend** button, enemy attack damage will be halved, and you will be _Empowered_ and have double attack power next turn.

 	<img width="400" alt="Screen Shot 2019-12-03 at 8 58 25 AM" src="https://user-images.githubusercontent.com/57401664/70054767-88b0c380-15ae-11ea-8970-9b1be8902831.png">

-	 The _Heal_ will provide a drop down to you _Item bag_ and if you have any potions you will have a chance to use them before attacking or defening.
+	 >The **Heal** button will provide a drop down to your _Item bag_ and if you have any potions you will have a chance to use them before attacking or defending.
 You will not lose a turn if you chose to use an item, and you can use as many as needed in one go.

 	<img width="400" alt="Screen Shot 2019-12-03 at 8 26 28 AM" src="https://user-images.githubusercontent.com/57401664/70054815-9cf4c080-15ae-11ea-80a4-f27519a55aa4.png">

-	The **Mages** _Magic Atk_ button allows them to use a powerful magic blast attack, but uses _Mana_ so be careful to gauge your _Mana_ use. _Mana_ is fully restored before each new floor.
+	>The **Mages** **Magic Atk** button allows them to use a powerful magic blast attack, but uses _Mana_ so be careful to gauge your _Mana_ use. _Mana_ is fully restored before each new floor.

  	<img width="400" alt="Screen Shot 2019-12-03 at 8 26 17 AM" src="https://user-images.githubusercontent.com/57401664/70054442-f6102480-15ad-11ea-9047-d75ac9308e08.png">